Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 Where can I learn more about what I need to do to meet the requirements?

 Let's look at an example.
-Consider a CI service that is required to build all code changes in a project.
+Consider a [CI service](../../build-release/index.md) that is required to build all code changes in a project.
-When that service evaluates the changes a pull request, it needs to post back the results of the build and tests.
+When that service evaluates the changes in a pull request, it needs to post back the results of the build and tests.
 For changes that pass the build, a status like this might be posted on the PR:

 ``` json